ultimate271/notes/dastoyevsky/brothers01.01.md

 # Book I. The History Of A Family

 ## Chapter I. Fyodor Pavlovitch Karamazov
-_We are introduced to the father of the three brothers, Fyodor Pavlovitch Karamazov, and we learn mostly of his first marraige with Adelaïda Ivanovna Miüsov, which ended in her leaving him and dying in Petersburg, leaving Mitya, their three year old child, in his care_
+_Summary:We are introduced to the father of the three brothers, Fyodor Pavlovitch Karamazov, and we learn mostly of his first marraige with Adelaïda Ivanovna Miüsov, which ended in her leaving him and dying in Petersburg, leaving Mitya, their three year old child, in his care_

 ### Description of Fyodor Pavlovitch Karamazov
 Alexey Fyodorovitch Karamazov was the third son of Fyodor Pavlovitch